 Spinach

 Zinc is an anti-inflammatory, helping reduce swelling and irritation.
 It also fights viruses and bacteria, making it potentially helpful for clearing and preventing breakouts.
-As an antioxidant, it protects your skin from environmental damage.
-It may even help reduce acne scarring!
+As an antioxidant, it helps protect your skin from environmental damage, and it may even help reduce acne scarring.

-Because zinc studies are still trying to establish the ideal topical treatment, dietary intake is the best way to ensure your zinc levels are up to snuff.
+Because zinc studies are still trying to establish the ideal topical treatment, right now dietary intake is the best way to ensure your zinc levels are up to snuff.
 Look for zinc in:

 51. Oysters